 Hello and welcome to morethanhumanworlds

 I am a Postdoctoral Research Associate at the University of Sydney’s School of Philosophical and Historical Inquiry.
-As an environmental anthropologist, my research explores the intersections of capitalism, ecology, and Indigeneity in the Pacific.
-In particular, I'm interested in the changing relationships between plants and people across Indigenous, corporate, and scientific contexts.
-My theoretical thinking is inspired by interdisciplinary posthumanist currents including multispecies ethnography and the environmental humanities, as well as plant science and Science and Technology Studies.
+My research explores the intersections of capitalism, ecology, Indigeneity, health, and justice in the Pacific.
+In particular, I'm interested in changing human-environment relations across Indigenous, corporate, and scientific contexts.
+My theoretical thinking is inspired by interdisciplinary currents including multispecies ethnography and the environmental humanities, as well as Indigenous Studies, Critical Race Studies, and Science and Technology Studies.
 I'm now embarking on a new project that will investigate the nutritional and cultural impacts of agribusiness on Indigenous food-based socialities, identities, and ecologies.

 Prior to my PhD, I worked for international Indigenous rights organization Forest Peoples Programme in the United Kingdom and Indonesia.
 I have also undertaken consultancies for United Nations bodies including the Food and Agriculture Organisation and the United Nations Working Group on the Issue of Human Rights and Transnational Corporations and Other Business Enterprises.

 I am currently Secretary on the Executive Committee of the Australian Anthropological Society, Co-Convenor of the Australian Food, Society, and Culture Network, Co-Convener of the Biopolitics of Science Research Network, and Co-Convenor of the Multispecies Justice HDR/ECR Collective.